Nurgak/Virtual-Robot-Challenge/README.md

 ## Software

-The whole installation process has been fully tested on **Ubuntu 14.04/ROS Indigo** as well as **Ubuntu 16.04/ROS Kinetic**.
+The whole installation process has been fully tested on **Ubuntu 14.04 with ROS Indigo**.
 One can use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) if such a computer is not available, however it will slow down the simulation speed.

-The installation steps describe the process for ROS Indigo, for ROS Kinetic one needs to change `indigo` to `kinetic` whenever encountered, the rest of the process stays the same.

-Code-wise there is no difference between Indigo or Kinetic, however generally speaking not everything in the ROS world is yet compatible with the newer Kinetic release.
-For the purposes of this tutorial the recommendation is to use Indigo with Ubuntu 14.04 and Kinetic with Ubuntu 16.04 and above.

 ### Installation